Same-sex marriage in Belgium: Royal same-sex weddings

-In October 2021, the government confirmed that members of the royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession.
+In October 2021, the government confirmed that members of the Belgian royal family may enter into same-sex marriages without having to forfeit the crown, or lose their royal titles and privileges or their place in the line of succession.
 This followed similar announcements concerning other European royal families.

 Statistics

 According to Statistics Belgium, approximately 2,000 same-sex couples were married between June 2003 and December 2004 (874 in 2003 and 1,133 in 2004).
 This constituted 1.9 percent of the total number of marriages in Belgium during that period, with male couples accounting for about 58% of all same-sex marriages.
 The share of same-sex marriages among all marriages differs from region to region.
-In 2023, almost 3.7% of marriages in Brussels, 3.3% in Flanders and 2.9% in Wallonia were same-sex marriages.
-The province with the lowest rate was Luxembourg (1.9%) and the one with the highest rate was Antwerp (3.8%).
-The German-speaking Community had an even lower share of same-sex marriages, at 1.7%.
+In 2024, almost 3.7% of marriages in Brussels, 3.1% in Flanders and 2.9% in Wallonia were same-sex marriages.
+The province with the lowest rate was Flemish Brabant (2.5%) and the one with the highest rate was West Flanders (3.4%).